outfoxxed/dyntable/COMPARISON.md

 [vtable]: https://crates.io/crates/vtable

 [^alternative-updates]: The listed alternative crates may have been updated to support unlisted features.
+[^thin-monly]: Thin-trait-object has no runtime component.
 [^dyntable-bounds]: Dyntable traits can only have bounds on other dyntable traits (without associated types) and Send or Sync.
 [^thin-bounds]: Requires manually writing impls and thunks for bound methods.
 [^sabi-bounds]: Abi-Stable traits can only have bounds on a specific selection of traits (see abi_stable docs for details),
 [^m-groups]: Trait groups are non trait bound / supertrait based groupings of traits.
-See the CGlue docs for details.
+See the cglue docs for details.
 [^dyntable-assoc-ty]: Dyntable traits with associated types cannot be used as trait bounds of other dyntable traits.
 [^m-1-macro]: Only one macro is required, on the trait definition.
 [^m-reborrow]: Reborrowing is when a reference is represented by an owned type, and needs to have a function called to borrow it.